 and subscribed to several hot rodding magazines,

 and I had very definite ideas about what features I liked and didn’t like.
 Every time I saw something that didn’t appeal to me, I redesigned it in my mind the way that I thought it should be, and could be, to look much better.
-When I saw the cartoon, and everybody said that something like that couldn’t be built, and I said that if you can think of it, you can create it, I realized that it was an opportunity for me to improve on many of the features of most hot rods that I thought could, and should, be much better; and to build a hot rod like no other before it!
+When I saw the cartoon, and everybody in our advanced experimental physics class said that something like that couldn’t be built, and I said that if you can think of it, you can create it, I realized that it was an opportunity for me to improve on many of the features of most hot rods that I thought could, and should, be much better; and to build a hot rod like no other before it!
 As the saying goes… “the rest is history”.